tigersizer/cluster-test/cluster-test-04Customization.md

 #### STACK ifcfg

-This is in an isolated script everything else can be scripted *except* this.
+This is in an isolated script, so everything else can be scripted *except* this.

 If you're feeling lucky (or you're me):